 Here are tips to help you understand and anticipate pet behavior when pets visit your business.

-Look for cues from the whole pet for a sense of how they’re feeling.
+Look for cues from the whole pet for a sense of how they’re feeling and always ask the pet parent before engaging with a dog or cat.
 Download our Happy Pet Handbook for additional insights about interpreting pet behavior.

 How to greet a dog